 We plan to increase the number of customer relationships we have globally in the coming years both organically and through distribution partnerships.
 In recent years, we have demonstrated that our technology can bring tremendous value across a number of use cases in the space, aviation and defense, automotive, energy and industrial segments.
 We plan to leverage the success from these deployments into sales to a number of new customers by further ramping our sales force in the coming years to drive new customer acquisition.
-In addition to our U.S. and European sales organization, we have also established relationships with distribution partners in the Asia-Pacific region (Taiyo Nippon Sanso Corporation, and Avaco) and in the U.S. (GoEngineer and HarTech Group) and sales agents in the Middle East to provide greater leverage to our sales team and enable expansion into new markets.
+In addition to our U.S. and European sales organization, we have also established relationships with distribution partners in the Asia-Pacific region (Taiyo Nippon Sanso Corporation, and Avaco) and Austria (SBO).